-Home - Vegetables - Roasted Honeynut Squash with Parmesan Crumbs
+Home - Side Dishes - Roasted Honeynut Squash with Parmesan

 This post may contain affiliate links.
 Please read my disclosure policy.

 This is a must-try recipe for roasted honeynut squash!
-Wedges of sweet, rich-tasting honeynut squash are baked with Parmesan breadcrumbs until tender.
-Serve this savory dish as a holiday side, drizzled with a zesty green herb sauce or a homemade 10-minute pesto recipe.
+Wedges of sweet, rich-tasting honeynut squash are baked with a topping of Parmesan cheese and breadcrumbs until tender.
+Serve this savory squash recipe as a holiday side dish drizzled with my zesty green herb sauce.

-Close up photo showing a ceramic plate with honeynut squash sprinkled with Parmesan breadcrumbs, with a spoon serving fresh green sauce topping.
+A photo of honeynut squash on a plate, sprinkled with Parmesan breadcrumbs, with a spoon serving fresh green sauce topping.

 Roasted honeynut squash — they taste like butternut squash times 10!

-I can’t say enough good things about this dish — one of our absolute favorite winter squash recipes!
-If you love the sweetness and tender texture of roasted butternut squash, you’ll absolutely fall in love with this version made with baked honeynut squash.
+I can’t say enough good things about honeynut squash.
+If you love the sweetness and tender texture of roasted butternut squash, you’ll absolutely fall in love with this version made with baked honeynuts.

-Savory honeynut is a tiny variety of sweet winter squash.
-It’s so delicious paired with bold, spices and flavorful ingredients.
-I love it sauced with my simple salsa verde, a tangy green sauce that packs a punch.
+Savory honeynut is a mini variety of butternut squash, with an amped-up with sweetness.
+It’s delicious paired with a good amount of boldly flavored ingredients — like my simple salsa verde, a tangy green sauce that packs a punch or a batch of homemade basil pesto.

 Image of four whole honeynut squash on a white surface.

-• Compared to butternuts, the flesh of honeynut squash is more vibrantly orange, with a denser texture and sweet, rich flavor.
+• The flesh of honeynut squash is more vibrantly orange, with a denser texture and sweet, rich flavor.

 Honeynut squash are easier to handle and cut compared to larger squashes with tougher skins.